elijahmont3x/unified-deploy-action/examples/README.md

 - Automated release tagging
 - Comprehensive notification system

-## Choosing the Right Workflow

-- **Start Simple**: For new projects, begin with the basic workflow
-- **Multiple Components**: Use the monorepo workflow when you have distinct applications in the same repository
-- **Production Pipeline**: Use the advanced workflow when you need a full CI/CD pipeline with proper staging and testing
+### 4. Robust Workflow (`robust-workflow.yml`)
+A production-ready workflow with additional reliability features:
+- Database deployment with migrations
+- Health checks with exponential backoff
+- Dependency sequencing
+- Intelligent service orchestration

+## How to Use These Examples

+1. Copy the appropriate example to your `.github/workflows/` directory
+2. Customize the workflow for your specific needs (see [Customization](#customization) below)
+3. Configure the required secrets in your GitHub repository settings

 ## Customization

-These workflows are starting points - customize them based on your specific needs:
+These workflows are starting points - customize them based on your specific needs.
+For detailed configuration options, see our [Configuration Reference](../docs/configuration.md).

 ```yaml
 # Example customization